svenvg93/GitBook/docker/databases/prometheus.md

 # Prometheus

-Prometheus is an open-source monitoring system with a dimensional data model, flexible query language, efficient time series database and modern alerting approach.
-This guide walks you through installing and setting up Prometheus
+Prometheus is an open-source monitoring system with a flexible query language, an efficient time series database, and a modern alerting approach.
+This guide walks you through installing and setting up Prometheus using Docker.

 {% hint style="info" %}
 The step below might need adjustment to work in your environment!